VCAL

 Is the core open-source?

-Yes. vcal-core is Apache-2.0.
-The server adds operational features and is offered under a commercial EULA for enterprise use.
-This open-core model maximizes trust and adoption while funding continued development.
+Yes. vcal-core is open-source under Apache-2.0.
+AI Cost Firewall is also open-source.
+VCAL Server adds production-oriented service capabilities and is offered commercially.
+This model supports transparency and adoption while funding continued product development.

 Can VCAL integrate into existing stacks?